-Overview
+Company Overview

 We are a late clinical-stage biopharmaceutical company focused on developing small molecules to restore neuronal health and slow neurodegeneration.
-With our product candidates, we aim to provide rapid cognitive improvement and alter the course of neurological diseases, leveraging our novel mechanism of action.
-Our approach is designed to augment neuronal growth factor signaling through the hepatocyte growth factor/MET, or HGF/MET, a naturally occurring, repair and regenerative system.
-We believe enhancing HGF/MET signaling has the potential to protect existing neurons from damage, reduce inflammation, promote regeneration, and benefit brain physiology.
+Our approach is designed to enhance the hepatocyte growth factor (HGF)/MET system, or HGF/MET, a naturally occurring mechanism to protect and repair neural networks.
+We believe enhancing HGF/MET signaling has the potential to protect and repair neural networks from damage, reduce inflammation, promote regeneration, reduce protein pathology, and be potentially disease-modifying.
 We anticipate that all of these characteristics may improve neuronal health and translate into clinical benefits.
-Our pipeline is built from our proprietary drug discovery platform, or ATH platform, and consists of a series of small molecules that are designed to target either (1) the central nervous system, or CNS, by crossing the blood brain barrier, or BBB, or (2) the peripheral nervous system.
+Our pipeline is built from our proprietary drug discovery platform, or ATH platform, and consists of a series of small molecules that are designed to target either (1) the central nervous system, or CNS, by crossing the blood brain barrier, or BBB, and/or (2) the peripheral nervous system.